 Opportunities abound to shift the narrative

 Given the above, the opportunity is to craft a future vision, to understand where the project is going and what possibilities could emerge together as a team.
-It is also to ensure that the approach and the 'why' of innovation is understood.
+It is also to ensure that the approach and the why of innovation is understood.
 This narrative could ensure a stronger team identity and self-belief.
-Other related opportunities are to avoid misalignment on projects; that the excitement and urgency is not lost; and that people’s motivation (as a valued resource) remains high, to name just a few.
+Other related opportunities are to avoid misalignment on projects; that the excitement and urgency is not lost; and that people’s motivation (as a valued resources) remains high, to name just a few.
 To deliver and ensure shared understanding across a wide range of stages and activities during an innovation process, relies on great storytelling skills.
-Storytelling is a skill that can be learned but that also requires constant practice, self-awareness and skill.
+Storytelling is skill that can be learned but that also requires constant practice, self-awareness and skill.